MLHale/GenCyber-web-content/day1/virtualization-primer.md

 > ![vminstall](../img/virtualization/9-startup-disk.png)

 Browse to the location where you saved the Ubuntu ISO file.
 Then select the ISO file as the start-up disk.
-The VM now start with a boot screen displayed.
+Click `Start`.

 > ![vminstall](../img/virtualization/10-ubuntuiso.png)

+The VM will now start with a boot screen displayed.

 As you interact with the VM window, you will notice that it captures your mouse pointer.
 To release the mouse pointer you have to press the **host key** on your keyboard.
-Upon clicking in the VM window, VirtualBox shows an information dialog box describing how the host key works.
+Upon clicking in the VM window, a information dialog box describes how the host key works.
 In this case, the host key is the **Right Alt** key.
 Once you are aware of the host key, select the `Do not show this message again` and click `Capture`.
 To return to your host OS, press the host key to release your mouse from the VM window.

 > ![vminstall](../img/virtualization/11-host-key.png)